Christian Escoudé

-Christian Escoudé (born 1947) is a French Gypsy jazz guitarist.
+Christian Escoudé (23 September 1947 – 13 May 2024) was a French Gypsy jazz guitarist.

-He grew up in Angoulême and is of Romani descent on his father's side.
+Escoudé grew up in Angoulême and was of Romani descent on his father's side.
 His father was also a guitarist who was influenced by Django Reinhardt.
 When Escoudé was ten, his father began teaching him the guitar, and he became a professional musician at age fifteen.
-His style is a mix of bebop and gypsy jazz influences, featuring the use of vibrato, portamento, and fast runs.
+His style was a mix of bebop and gypsy jazz influences, featuring the use of vibrato, portamento, and fast runs.

-He started work in a trio with Aldo Romano in 1972.
+In 1972, he started work in a trio with Aldo Romano.
 By the 1980s, he was in John Lewis's quartet.
 He also played with Philip Catherine for a time.
 In his forties, he signed with the French division of Verve Records.

 Career

 1970s–1980s

 From 1969 to 1971, he was a member of the Aimé Barelli band.
 In Paris, he joined the trio of Eddy Louiss Bernard Lubat, and Aldo Romano.
 Later, he joined Didier Levallet's Swing String System and the Michel Portal Unit.

 In 1976, l'Académie du Jazz awarded him the Prix Django Reinhardt.
 He then formed a new quartet with Michel Graillier, Aldo Romano, and Alby Cullaz, the latter soon replaced by Jean-François Jenny-Clark.
 He also worked with Michel Portal or Slide Hampton, Martial Solal and Jean-Claude Fohrenbach.

 In 1978, he performed at the Festival de Nice with John Lewis, Bill Evans, Stan Getz, Freddie Hubbard, Philly Joe Jones, Lee Konitz, and Shelly Manne.
 The same year, he began a tradition of participating in the annual Festival de Samois, a tribute to Reinhardt.
 He performed in the Festival de Dakar in 1979 with the trio of René Urtreger, Pierre Michelot, and Daniel Humair.

 Escoudé toured in a duo with guitarist John McLaughlin during 1980.
 The following year he joined the big band of Martial Solal and in 1982 performed in a quartet with Shelly Manne.
 In 1983, he played in duo again, this time with Didier Lockwood.
 Soon after, they added Philip Catherine.
 Escoudé formed the Trio Gitan with Boulou Ferré and Babik Reinhardt, Django's son.
 Then he played in quartet in 1988 with Jean-Michel Pilc, François Moutin and Louis Moutin.
 In 1989, he created an octet, half of them guitarists: Paul Challain Ferret, Jimmy Gourley, Frédéric Sylvestre, and himself.
 The rest of the octet consisted of Marcel Azzola on accordion, Vincent Courtois on cello, Alby Cullaz on bass, and Billy Hart on drums.